bucharova/english-for-designers-1/02-first-impression/index.md

 - NESTYDO! is the first product of Karetní svět.
-- It's drinking card game for a couples.
+- It's drinking card game for couples.
 - Helps to break barriers with a partner.

 <!-- Use the same stucture above for the rest of your featured projects. -->